Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 In buildings

-• Design energy-efficient buildings (e.g., with energy certifications)
+• Design energy-efficient buildings with recognised certifications (such as LEED or BREEAM).

 How is energy efficiency calculated?

-Energy efficiency can be measured using different indicators depending on the context, but a common formula is:
+Energy efficiency can be measured with different indicators depending on the context, but a common formula is:

 Benefits of energy efficiency

-• Job creation: Drives employment in renewable energy, green construction, and energy consulting
+• Job creation: drives employment in clean energy, green construction and energy consulting.

-• Energy security: Lower reliance on imported fossil fuels enhances national energy independence
+• Energy security: lower reliance on imported fuels strengthens energy independence.

 Legal and regulatory framework

-By implementing energy efficiency strategies, individuals, businesses, and governments can simultaneously reduce emissions, save money, and foster innovation in the transition to a sustainable future.
-With Manglai, companies can measure and track the impact of their energy efficiency improvements as part of their broader carbon footprint strategy.
+By implementing energy efficiency strategies, individuals, businesses and governments can cut emissions, save money and drive innovation.
+At Manglai we help companies measure and track the impact of their efficiency improvements as part of a broader carbon footprint strategy.
+Discover how Manglai can help you.

 Sertrans Logo